BRUHItsABunny/LaravelTailwindPlayground/NOTES.md

 #### Create the Laravel project with TailwindCSS
 This can be found [here](https://tailwindcss.com/docs/guides/laravel)

-It will create a subdirectory where you are with the name of `project_name`
+It will create a subdirectory where you are with the name of `project_name`, these steps are *always* executed in order to set up a Laravel project with TailwindCSS support.

-* Launch `Powershell` as Admin
+* Launch your IDE
+* Create a new empty staging project or open an existing staging project
+* Open the terminal within your IDE
+* Run: `cd ..`
 * Run: `composer create-project laravel/laravel project_name`
+* Close your staging project
 * Open the created directory in your IDE as a project
 * Your IDE also has a terminal option which is `Powershell` (but not as admin)
 * Go to where PHP was installed and open `php.ini` find `;extension=fileinfo` and replace it with `extension=php_fileinfo.dll` and then save the file